camunda/camunda-modeler/docs/quantme/QRM/README.md

 A detector has to define all properties of the contained QuantME task, except for alternative properties, for which at least one property has to be set.
 Thereby, for each property there are three different ways to define a value:

-1. Exactly one value, which means the detector only matches QuantME tasks that define exactly the same value for this property (see `unfoldingTechnique` in the xml snipped above).
+1. Exactly one value, which means the detector only matches QuantME tasks that define exactly the same value for this property (see `unfoldingTechnique` in the XML snipped above).
-2. A list of possible values, which means the detector matches all QuantME tasks that have one of these values defined for this property (see `qpu` in the xml snipped above).
+2. A list of possible values, which means the detector matches all QuantME tasks that have one of these values defined for this property (see `qpu` in the XML snipped above).
-3. A wildcard, which means the detector matches all QuantME tasks independent of their value for this property (see `maxAge` in the xml snipped above)
+3. A wildcard, which means the detector matches all QuantME tasks independent of their value for this property (see `maxAge` in the XML snipped above)

 Thus, the detector matches a QuantME task, if all properties can be matched successfully, and then the replacement fragment can be used to replace the matched tasks in a QuantME workflow during transformation.